Thursday, September 30, 2021

 The portrait of the first Protestant military chief (Admiral Coligny) leans against books, and a class led by the historian mentioned above.

-Photo by a parent of the little boy
+Photo by the mother of the little boy

 The director is showing16th-century documents to German Calvinists, descendants of French Protestants who fled the kingdom when their faith was outlawed.
 One record is the Bible of Henri IV, who had to abjure his Protestant belief.